Jaturun Siripongs: Appeals process

+Death

-On February 9, 1999, Siripongs was executed at San Quentin State Prison by lethal injection.
+On February 9, 1999, Siripongs was executed by lethal injection.
 His last meal consisted of two cans of Lucky Arctic iced tea and two cups of Mission Pride canned peaches.
-He had no last words and was pronounced dead at 12:19 a.m.
-Outside San Quentin State Prison on the night of his execution, anti death penalty advocates clashed with death penalty supporters.
+He had no last words.
+The execution began at 12:04 a.m., with Siripongs pronounced dead at 12:19 a.m.
+Outside San Quentin State Prison on the night of his execution, anti-death penalty advocates clashed with death penalty supporters.
 Punches were thrown, causing Marin County police to separate the two groups.
-Throughout his time on death row, Siripongs was described as a model inmate, who believed he would be reincarnated following his execution.
-He wished to be cremated and have his ashes scattered at sea.